 A. The Honor Councils

-1. Students administer the Honor Code through a system of six Honor Councils constituted in each of the major academic units of the College: (1) the undergraduate student body and the graduate schools of (2) Arts and Sciences, (3) Business, (4) Education, (5) Law, and (6) Marine Science.
+1. Students administer the Honor Code through a system of six Honor Councils constituted in each of the major academic units of the university: (1) the undergraduate student body and the graduate schools of (2) Arts and Sciences, (3) Business, (4) Education, (5) Law, and (6) Marine Science.

 B. Student Governing Bodies